 Photos of objects from the Linotype and Klingspor Museum archives

-Of the 214 available images, I chose to use 33 of them.
-I vaguely grouped them into categories, such as:
+Of the 214 available images, I chose to have thirty-three reproduced in the issue.
+I grouped those into the following categories:

 - Photographs that would look great if printed at full-page size